abhishekdbihani/compaction_LIGGGHTS/README.md

 If you use this repository, please cite as-

-Bihani A. and Daigle H. Uniaxial Compaction and Force-chain Analysis of Bidisperse Grain packs.
-Git Code (2020) https://github.com/abhishekdbihani/compaction_LIGGGHTS
+Bihani, A., & Daigle, H. (2020, September 9).
+Uniaxial Compaction and Force-chain Analysis of Bidisperse Grain Packs (Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.4021433